timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 36-PROMOTION, SEPARATION, AND INVOLUNTARY RETIREMENT OF OFFICERS ON THE ACTIVE-DUTY LIST/SUBCHAPTER I-SELECTION BOARDS.md

 * (c) The convening of selection boards under subsections (a) and (b) shall be under regulations prescribed by the Secretary of Defense.

 ### §612.
 Composition of selection boards
 * (a)(1) Members of selection boards shall be appointed by the Secretary of the military department concerned in accordance with this section.
 A selection board shall consist of five or more officers of the same armed force as the officers under consideration by the board.
 Each member of a selection board (except as provided in paragraphs (2), (3), and (4)) shall be an officer on the active-duty list.
 Each member of a selection board must be serving in a grade higher than the grade of the officers under consideration by the board, except that no member of a board may be serving in a grade below major or lieutenant commander.
+The members of a selection board shall represent the diverse population of the armed force concerned to the extent practicable.

 * (2)(A) Except as provided in subparagraph (B), a selection board shall include at least one officer from each competitive category of officers to be considered by the board.